 Subject Theory Hours

-1. Prep paration for classroom activities, including but not limited to:
+1. Prej paration for classroom activities, including but not limited to:

-a.
-Choice of teaching methods
+a. b.
+Choice of teaching methods Classroom setup

-b.
-Classroom setup

-C. Topic/subject matter 100
+c.
+Topic/subject matter 100

-d.
-Student assignments

-e.
-Materials and supplies
+d. e.
+Student assignments Materials and supplies

 f.
 Recordkeeping

 2. Pre sentation of information, including but not limited to:

-a.
+а.
 Lectures (oral and written)

 b.
 Demonstrations 250

 c.
-Questions and answers
+Questions and answers 200

 d.
 Project methods

-Subject Theory Hours

 e.
 Discussions

+Subject

 3. Application of practice, including but not limited to:

 a.
 Clinic supervision 100

 b.
-Classroom management 100
+Classroom management

 c.
 Client relations

-4. Evaluation by the instructor-traine 4.
-Evaluation by the instructor-trainee of the student's understanding and performance, including but not limited to:

-a.
-Written/practical assessment t en 50
+4. Evaluation by the instructor-trainee of the student's understanding and performance, including but not limited to: a.
+Written/practical assessment b.

-b.
 Communication skills

 TOTAL HOURS 500